Dr. Jennifer Vonk

 Picture

 Zoe is interested in comparative cognition, specifically physical cognition (e.g. cognition about physical support, connectedness, object permanence, or physical causality), and also empathy and predator/prey or interspecific communication.
 Her dissertation focused on behavioral flexibility, innovation and inhibition in carnivores.
 She is most interested in animals that humans routinely interact with, such as bears, dogs, and horses.
+Zoe is now an assistant professor at Eastern Oregon University.

 Jessica Leete (MS 2019)